stephanie-aravecchia/lake_grid_map/README.md

 - Useful website to check coordinates: [https://coordinates-converter.com/](https://coordinates-converter.com/)

 This code also saves the DEM image metadata either as a classic YAML file or as a config file for ROS params.
+If an aerial view is available, passing the argument --color_tile will save the overhead image of the same area.

 **Example usage:**
 ```bash